anushkrishnav/dsci-644-a1/Tasks/Task_1/task_1.md

 # Task 1: Introduction to Kaggle, Kaggle Dataset, and GitHub's GraphQL API

 In this task, you will gain insights into Kaggle, Kaggle datasets, and GitHub's GraphQL API, all of which are essential for our data extraction.
-This task will also help you obtain your GitHub token, an essential key for future data-related tasks.
+This task will also help you obtain your kaggle and GitHub token.

 <!-- 🔗 **Click through the demo** to familiarize yourself with the steps required: [Task 1 Demo](https://app.supademo.com/embed/7EtskutdCC93mvxG_ZEdV) -->